CORE-GATECH-GROUP/serpent-tools/docs/examples/Detector.rst

 the above line plots.

 The |spectrum| method is designed to prepare plots of energy spectra.
-Supported arguments for the |spectrumPlot| method include
+Supported arguments for the |spectrum| method include

 +-----------------+----------------+----------------------------------------------+
 | Option          | Default        | Description                                  |